openearthplatforminitiative/crop-health-model/README.md

 ## Main model configurations

-To train a model, start by configuring the data, model and training through the `config.yaml` file inside the `configs` folder.
+To train a model, start by configuring the data, model and training through the `config_<type>.yaml` files inside the `configs` folder.
 Currently, three main model configurations are defined.

 ### Binary classifier

 The first model is a binary classifier, predicting whether a crop is healthy or sick.
-To use this configuration, the following fields need to be defined in the following way:
+In this configuration, the following fields are defined in the following way:
 ````
 fit.model.model.init_args.num_classes: 2
 fit.data.task: binary
 ````
-Additionally, all loggers in `fit.trainer.logger` need to have `name` set to `binary`.
+Additionally, all loggers in `fit.trainer.logger` have `name` set to `binary`.

 ### Multiclass classifier with a single healthy class

 The second model is a multiclass classifier with a single healthy class, predicting whether a crop is healthy or afflicted with one of several diseases.
-To use this configuration, the following fields need to be defined in the following way:
+In this configuration, the following fields are defined in the following way:
 ````
 fit.model.model.init_args.num_classes: 13
 fit.data.task: single-HLT
 ````
-Additionally, all loggers in `fit.trainer.logger` need to have `name` set to `single_HLT`.
+Additionally, all loggers in `fit.trainer.logger` have `name` set to `single_HLT`.

 ### Multiclass classifier with multiple healthy classes

 The third model is a multiclass classifier with several healthy classes (one for each crop type), predicting whether a crop of a specific type is healthy or afflicted with one of several diseases.
-To use this configuration, the following fields need to be defined in the following way:
+In this configuration, the following fields are defined in the following way:
 ````
 fit.model.model.init_args.num_classes: 17
 fit.data.task: multi-HLT
 ````
-Additionally, all loggers in `fit.trainer.logger` need to have `name` set to `multi_HLT`.
+Additionally, all loggers in `fit.trainer.logger` have `name` set to `multi_HLT`.

 ## Additional configuration